lite-xl/lite-xl.github.io/docs/developer-guide/creating-themes.md

 The Nagbar is a dialog interfaced used in Lite XL to convey important choices, such as saving or discarding files when exiting.
-These colors controls the appearance of the nagbar.
+These colors control the appearance of the Nagbar.

 ![Nagbar Colors][nagbar]{ loading=lazy }